arthur-lemaire/vector-web-setup/README.md

 test` and will hopefully have additional tests as needed.

-And as always the project can be forked permanantly if you want to make significant changes without our permission!
+And as always the project can be forked permanantly if you want to make significant changes without our permission